 Fertilize hosta every other week during the growing season, using a water-soluble fertilizer for houseplants.

 Unlike most indoor plants, indoor hostas require a period of dormancy during the winter, which replicates the plant’s normal outdoor growing conditions.
-Move the plant to a dark room where temperatures remain cool – about 40 F. (4 C.), but never freezing.
+Move the plant to a dark room where temperatures remain cool – about 40 degrees F. (4 C.), but never freezing.
 The leaves may drop off during dormancy.
 Don’t worry; this is par for the course.

-Protect the roots with a layer of shredded bark or other organic mulch.
+Protect the roots with a layer of shredded bark or another organic mulch.
 Water the hosta lightly once a month throughout the winter months.
 While the plant requires little moisture during this time, the soil shouldn’t be allowed to become bone dry.

 Return the hosta to its normal location in spring and care for as normal.
 Move the hosta to a larger container whenever the plant outgrows its pot – generally once every two or three years.
 If the plant has become larger than you like, this is a good time to divide it.